johnbernardo2/johnbernardo2.github.io/essays/ReflectionAI.md

 ## VI.
 Comparative Analysis:

 **Engagement**:
-Traditional teaching methods, such as problem-specific videos or lectures, feel more engaging because they provide structure and context.
-AI tools, on the other hand, feel like crash courses mixed with chatbots.
-While AI is interactive, having a real person teaching concepts still feels more natural and effective.
+Traditional teaching methods, like lectures and in-class activities, offer an engagement level that AI tools struggle to replicate.
+For example, when working through in-class WODs with classmates, I found that the interaction and shared problem-solving were far more insightful and memorable than using ChatGPT.
+Human-to-human learning fosters reciprocity and deeper understanding, which is harder to achieve through an AI-driven, text-based exchange.

 **Knowledge Retention**:
-I retain knowledge better through traditional methods like lectures and reading when I’m actively building something alongside it.
-AI can feel static unless used as a supplement while working on a project.
+I’ve noticed that I retain knowledge better when learning through structured, traditional methods, such as watching tutorials or lectures, because they provide context and encourage active note-taking.
+While AI can clarify specific questions or give quick answers, its lack of structure makes it less effective for long-term retention.
+I’ve found that taking notes, revisiting material, and practicing concepts through guided examples lead to a stronger understanding of the material.

 **Skill Development**:
-Skill development is best when combining both approaches.
-AI enhances practical skills by providing real-time answers and fixes, but traditional teaching builds a deeper understanding of concepts.
+Skill development is most effective when combining traditional and AI-assisted approaches.
+AI tools like GitHub Copilot provide real-time fixes and suggestions that improve coding efficiency, while traditional teaching builds a deeper conceptual foundation.
+For instance, I’ve relied on Copilot to correct ESLint errors quickly, but lectures and class discussions have been critical for understanding why certain coding conventions matter.
+Together, these methods ensure that I’m not only solving problems but also learning the principles behind them.

 ## VII.
 Future Considerations: